saidvandeklundert/notes/python/examples/decorator/readme.md

-A Python decorator can decorate classes as well as functions.
+The general idea of a decorator is that it creates a function that returns another function.
+The decorators wraps around and executes the decorated function.

-A decorators wraps around and executes decorated functions or classes.
+In a sense, this turns the decorator into a higher-order function.

-THe decorator itself can be implemented as a function or as a class.
+Little known fact is that a Python decorator can decorate classes as well as functions.
+Additionally, the decorator itself can be implemented as a function or as a class.

 Reasons for using decorators:
 - trace code: